 LL Bean and The Gap both have PrimaLoft jackets that look very squishable.

-This coat from Lands’ End also looks like it might work.
+The Lightweight Packable Jacket from Lands’ End also looks like it would work very well.

 Besides working well in car seats, these options will also pack well in a backpack or diaper bag when you don’t need them.
 Safe AND convenient!